 1. Constant Chewing and Biting

 Oh the chewing!
 My son chewed on everything from the bed post to his sleeves on his shirt.
 If your child is chewing and biting on things constantly, this can be a very strong sign that your child has oral sensory needs that are not being met.
 A simple solution could be chewable jewelry or a water bottle with a bite valve.
+Here are a few of my favorite chewable jewelry pieces:

 2. Constant Movement